greglan/greglan.github.io/pages/system/linux/package-management.md

 * List installed packages: `pacman -Q`
 * List explicitly installed packages: `pacman -Qe`
 * Find the package associated with a file: `pacman -Qo /path/to/file`
+* Find the files associated with a package: `paman -Ql package_name`